bmalia/dotfiles/INSTALLATION.md

 └── 󱁻 settings.ini
 ```
 With most of the files being symlinks to somewhere in `/usr/share/themes`. \
 Now, open `gtk.css` with root (e.g. `sudo nano gtk.css`) and delete the large block of `@define-color` statements at the top.
-Your file should now look somehting like this:
+Your file should now look something like this:
 ```css
 :root {
   --standalone-color-oklab: max(l, 0.85) a b;